reborg/parallel/README.md

 |-----------------------------------------| ---------------------------------------------------
 | `p/split-by`                            | Splitting transducer based on contiguous elements.
 | `p/let`                                 | Parallel local binding
-| `p/or`, `p/and`                         | Verify conditions in parallel
+| `p/or` `p/and`                          | Conditions in parallel

 ### How to use the library

-All functions are available through the `parallel` namespace.
+All functions are available through the `parallel.core` namespace.
 Add the following to your project dependencies:

 ```clojure
 [parallel "0.2"]